It’s just me,

 there’s one chair free, it’s opposite of me.
 You may hesitate momentarily at the idea of sharing space with a stranger,

 Seconds, minutes, hours pass in silence.
 Then you sneeze, I say Salute.
-Your eyebrows either furrow in confusion or your serious, not-so-serious face cracks a smile.
+Your eyebrows either furrow in confusion or you’re serious, and your not-so-serious face cracks a smile.
 Then you pull an earbud from your ear and we start talking about different customs on how to respond to sneezing.
 We debate the best way to cover your nose and mouth (hand or inner elbow) and rate the softness of tissues.
 I remember carrying twenty tissue packets on my trip to Asia and still not having enough.
 You laugh and nod knowingly.

 I smile.
 You smile.
 Boom: we’ve connected.
 The stories we exchange become a part of our daily tapestry, anecdotes we retell later to co-workers, friends, and family.
 A debate we post on a blog, across social media or even at our local.
 They may even inform a purchase when we run out of tissues.